 Another consideration is the quality or fabric of the property itself.
 Many new builds tend not to be quite as robust as older properties or conversions.
 Walls, partitions and internal painted surfaces tend to be thinner and therefore likely to suffer more stress, particularly in higher footfall areas of the property.
 This inevitably means that there is a greater need for redecoration at the end of the tenancy period.

 There are a number of ways in which wear and tear can be kept to a minimum.
-Firstly, keeping tenants happy; renewing their tenancies or allowing them to roll on to a Statutory Periodic Tenancy to reduce tenant turnover means that you will not be redecorating/renewing the property as frequently as you would for shorter tenancies.
+Firstly, keeping your tenants happy; renewing their tenancies or allowing them to roll on to a Statutory Periodic Tenancy to reduce tenant turnover means that you will not be redecorating / renewing the property as frequently as you would for shorter tenancies.

 Photo inventories are a helpful means of recording the condition of the property pre and post the tenancy and should provide a clear record of the property prior to its occupation.
 Equally, being able to document and provide photographic evidence to support a claim against a tenant will help everyone know where they stand.
 Make sure all photographic evidence is clearly dated and signed by both parties.

-For example, you should try to capture photos of burn marks/permanent carpet stains, damage to flooring, scratches/damage to woodwork, tears and rips in furniture.
-Photos evidence on their own may not be sufficient, so support this with a comprehensive, detailed inventory.
-If you are preparing the inventory yourself, rather than using an independent specialist, ensure that the tenant is provided with a copy, both at the Check-in/Check-out stage, and signs a copy so that they understand, and have a chance to discuss with you, what deductions you are proposing to take from the deposit.
+For example, you should try to capture photos of burn marks / permanent carpet stains, damage to flooring, scratches / damage to woodwork, tears and rips in furniture.
+Photo evidence on their own may not be sufficient, so support this with a comprehensive, detailed inventory.
+If you are preparing the inventory yourself, rather than using an independent specialist, ensure that the tenant is provided a copy, both at the Check-in and Check-out stage, and signs a copy so that they understand, and have a chance to discuss with you, what deductions you are proposing to take from the deposit.

-Ultimately, the higher the quality of your evidence you have the better, so keep the inventory, photos, receipts and correspondence safe and ensure everything is signed and dated by both parties.
+Ultimately, the higher the quality of your evidence you have the better, so keep inventory, photos, recipts and correspondence safe and ensure everything is signed and dated by both parties.

 COMMON SENSE AND BEST PRACTICE

-It is important to correctly describe the condition of items when listing them e.g. if something is down as ‘brand new’ it needs supporting bills/receipts to prove this.
+It is important to correctly describe the condition of items when listing the e.g. if something is down and ‘brand new’ it needs supporting bills / recipts to prove this.

 THE ADJUDICATION PROCESS

 Wear and tear is a topic that is open to interpretation.
-Ultimately, as landlord, your aim is firstly to minimise the level of wear and tear in your properties and secondly to ensure that you have covered all bases in the unlikely event of a dispute with your tenant over the return of the deposit.
+Ulitmately, as landlord, your aim is firstly to minimise the level of wear and tear in your properties and secondly to ensure that you have covered all bases in the unlikely event of a dispute with your tenant over the return of a deposit.